pschraut/UnityTexture3DAtlasImportPipeline/README.md

 ### Limitation due to Unity bugs
 Because of the issues listed under "Unity bugs" in this document, the following limitation applies:

-* The texture format is currently limited to RGBA32 and ARGB32 uncompressed texture formats only, because Unity allows to create Texture3D's with these two formats only.
+* The Texture3DAtlas texture format is currently limited to RGBA32/ARGB32 uncompressed in Unity 2019.3/.4.
-* The texture must tick the 'Read/Write Enabled' flag ticked in the Texture Importer, because [Graphics.CopyTexture](https://docs.unity3d.com/ScriptReference/Graphics.CopyTexture.html) fails for Texture3D objects and to workaround this issue, I use [GetPixels32](https://docs.unity3d.com/ScriptReference/Texture2D.GetPixels32.html)/SetPixels32 to copy data from one texture to the Texture3D object.

-This isn't an ideal solution, but once Unity Technologies fixes these issue, I can add support to use and generate compressed textures too.

 ## Dependency handling